kavishkabartlett-rgb/Technical-Portfolio/README.md

 ## Overview

 My name is Kavishka Bartlett, and I am an undergraduate student at Duke University pursuing a double major in Electrical/Computer Engineering (ECE) and Computer Science (CS) with a minor in Mathmatics.
+I am also conducting a research project with Dr. Dowell and Dr. Thomas in the Duke Aeroelasticity group.

-This repository showcases advanced projects that demonstrate my proficiency in C, MIPS Assembly, Java, and Logisim, focusing on low-level programming, hardware design, operating system logic, and multi-threaded parallel synchronization among others.* Each project includes a detailed README, which include the following sections:
+This repository showcases advanced projects that demonstrate my proficiency in C, MIPS Assembly, Java, and Logisim, focusing on low-level programming, hardware design, operating system logic, and multi-threaded parallel synchronization among others.* Additionally, it includes my research project, where I am investigating using parallelism, physic-informed neural networks, and deep learning surrogate models to dramtically accelerate fluid flow modeling.
+Every directory includes a detailed README file, which contains the following sections:

 - **Overview:** Brief project description
 - **Detailed Overview/architecture:** System design, implementation details, and structure